 Examination of the role of microRNA in regulation of immunity to TB infection

 Role of TNF family members in regulating immunity to TB infection

 I am the subject coordinator for Epidemiology and Public Health Microbiolgy.
 This is a great subject that explores numberous microbes of public health interest from the latest outbreaks of food poisoning to emerging pathogens and pandemics.

-I am also the Program Director for the Masters of Science (Medical Biotechnology).
+I am also the Director of Postgraduate Courswork Programs for the Faculty

 I teach into the Immunology subjects at both the second and third year and enjoying training new honours, PhD and Masters students.

 Interested students are most welcome to contact me to discuss projects and positions within my group.

 Hinneburg, H, Pedersen, JL, Bokil, NJ, Pralow, A, Schirmeister, F, Kawahara, R, Rapp, E, Saunders, BM & Thaysen-Andersen, M 2020, 'High-resolution longitudinal N- and O-glycoprofiling of human monocyte-to-macrophage transition.', Glycobiology, vol. 30, no. 9, pp. 679-694.View/Download from: Publisher's site